 Combining Both Procedures

-Of course, many patients decide not to choose between a breast lift vs breast augmentation, instead have both operations done at the same time.
+Of course, many patients decide not to choose between a breast augmentation vs lift, instead have both operations done at the same time.
 By combining procedures, you can add volume to your breasts while also ensuring the nipple and areola are correctly positioned, and that the breasts look firm and perky overall.

 Combining the two procedures not only helps you achieve your aesthetic goals but also brings some practical benefits.
 When you have the two procedures done at the same time, your surgeon can minimize the number of incisions required.
 Combining procedures also means you only need one round of anesthesia.
 You only have to go through one recovery.
 And you only have to arrange for help around the house (including assistance looking after your children) once.